w3f/Grants-Program/Grant Application - Reference blockchain system.md

 | 0e. | Article | We will publish an **article** that explains the token design of our reference system.

-### Milestone 2 — Interoperability & Composability Design
+### Milestone 2 — Achieve full interoperability and composability among referred works

 - **Estimated duration:** 1 month
 - **FTE:**  2 developers and 1 technical researchers